Now they're cooking

 This gourmet shop and cooking school on Lake Pepin offers occasional

 three-hour classes taught by Harbor View Cafe chef Judy Krohn.
-Cost is

 For more about the area, see Destination: Stockholm.